 For several years I held the position of Wellness coordinator at AIDS Project Worcester, providing and coordinating Massage Therapy and Acupuncture services for those living with HIV and AIDS.
 During which time I also worked with and became trained in the Burdenko method of Aquatic rehab.

 In1994, I was introduced to Cadaver lab workshops.
-After many years participating and teaching these labs, I have developed a Cadaver lab study for body workers located at a state of the art facility in Boston MA.
+After many years participating and teaching these labs, I have developed a Cadaver lab study located at a dissection facility in Boston MA.
 This work has played a major role in shaping my career path and focusing my work with my appreciative clientele.
 It's an amazing way to learn, appreciate and respect the human body which translates into greater professional success.

-For true balance, I enjoy spending my free time woodworking, gardening, kayaking, hiking and most importantly, chasing my 3 grandchildren.
+For true balance, I enjoy spending my free time woodworking, gardening, kayaking, hiking and most importantly, enjoying my grandchildren.